 Hot composting is a good way to break down the materials like fruit and vegetable scraps or other food scraps faster so they won’t attract pests.
 It’s the fastest way to turn your waste and scraps into soil.

 You’ll keep a stockpile of compost ingredients such as piles or bags of leaves, straw, grass clippings and other yard waste, along with food scraps, etc. The hot process usually yields good compost in 2-3 weeks’ time (versus a whole season for piles and bins).
 Many gardeners have two or three bins they’re composting with in rotation, using the hot process with one bin while stockpiling in another, getting fresh compost weekly.

 Layer composting is popular and is often used with the square, stationary bins sold in garden shops and stores.
 The home owner adds scraps and cuttings to the top of the bin and it slowly breaks them down, in layers, with fresh compost dirt coming out the bottom on a more or less continuous basis.
 These are the least labor-intensive of the composting methods, but are really only suitable for small-scale gardens (such as herb gardens, pot or bucket gardens, etc.) rather than for family-sized garden plots.

 Anything organic can be composted.
 With that in mind, however, there are many things that are not well-suited to the home gardener’s compost bin or heap.
 Generally, waste from carnivores and omnivores (dogs, cats, humans, pigs) are not a good idea in a compost heap for health reasons.
 Most meats and meat-based fats should likewise not be composted.

-Very thick and heavy vegetable matter (wood chips, cardboard, office paper, etc.) is also not a good idea in a compost heap unless you plan to allow a lot of time (possibly years) for it to break down into soil through the decomposition process.
+With home composting, very thick and heavy waste matter (wood chips, cardboard, office paper, etc.) is also not a good idea in a compost heap unless you plan to allow a lot of time (possibly years) for it to break down into soil through the decomposition process.